V2M-Zero: Zero-Pair Time-Aligned Video-to-Music Generation: Technical approach

 Without paired video-music training data, recent methods~\cite{arxiv24_zs_multimodal,aigc25_zs_mozart,arxiv24_zs_m2m,arxiv25_zs_musiscene,icassp25_sonique,cvpr25_filmcomposer} bridge the video and music domains through prompts.
 Specifically, they translate visual content into text prompts (via LLM reasoning or learned prediction) and then generate music using off-the-shelf text-to-music models.
 While this strategy effectively captures high-level semantics (\eg genre, mood), it struggles with fine-grained temporal alignment because such prompts lack the expressiveness to specify timing and dynamics.
 In contrast, \ourmodel directly conditions on music or video event curves, enabling temporal synchronization with scene cuts, motion patterns, and dance rhythm.

-\section{Technical Approach}
+\section{Technical approach}

 We fine-tune a pretrained T2M latent rectified flow model by augmenting it with temporal event curve conditioning, enabling test-time transfer to video at inference.
-Our key insight is that temporal change, measured via intra-modal similarity, captures domain-agnostic event structure.
+The curves contribute timing, while semantic content~(energy, genre) comes from text prompts.
+Our insight is that temporal change, measured via intra-modal similarity in the feature space of strong encoders, captures perceptually meaningful domain-agnostic event structure.
 Events such as beat onsets in music or scene cuts in video both manifest as local dissimilarity between consecutive temporal segments.
-By standardizing these dissimilarity signals, we obtain structurally comparable representations across modalities.
-During training, the model is conditioned on both text prompts and music-event curves.
-At inference, we replace the music-event curve with a video-event curve for zero-paired, time-synchronized generation without any model retraining -- alleviating the need for paired video-music data while generating temporally aligned outputs.
+By standardizing these dissimilarity signals per-sample, we obtain structurally comparable representations across modalities.
+During training, the model is conditioned on text prompts and music-event curves.
+At inference, we replace music-event with video-event curves for zero-paired, time-synchronized generation without any model retraining.
+This alleviates the need for paired video-music data while generating temporally aligned outputs.
 An overview is shown in \figref{method}.